-The Indian Statutory Commission, popularly known as the Simon Commission after the name of its chairman.
+The Indian Statutory Commission is popularly known as the Simon Commission after the name of its chairman.
 The commission had 7 members including the chairman Sir John Simon and all of them were Britishers.

 As the government of the India Act 1919 had a provision for a review committee after ten years to study the progress of the Act and for new suggestions. the British government appointed the seven members’ statutory commission two years before the schedule.
 The Simon Commission was set up under British Prime minister Stanley Balwin on November 8, 1927, to report on the condition of India under its new constitution.

 The Response of Indians to the Commission

 All members of the commission were British, hence all political parties and citizens boycotted it.
-They felt insulted and taken it as a violation of self-determination principles as foreigners would discuss and decide upon the self-governance of India.
+They felt insulted and took it as a violation of self-determination principles as foreigners would discuss and decide upon the self-governance of India.

 The Response of Congress

-Congress decided to boycott this Commission ‘on each level and in every form under the presidency of M.A Ansari in the Madras Session December 1927.
-Resolution of complete Independence was passed.
+Congress decided to boycott this Commission ‘on each level and in every form under the presidency of M.A Ansari in the Madras Session in December 1927.
+A resolution of complete Independence was passed.

 - Hindu Mahasabha was also included in the boycott of the Simon Commission.

-- Some decided not to boycott– Muhammad Shafi, Unionist in Punjab, Justice party in the south.
+- Some decided not to boycott– Muhammad Shafi, a Unionist in Punjab, Justice party in the south.

 The response of the public

-- The public was very angry as their emotions were brutally heart, they felt insulted because of the exclusion from the commission.
+The public was very angry as their emotions were brutally hearted, they felt insulted because of the exclusion from the commission.

-- The Commission reached Bombay on 3 February 1928, there was countrywide hartal on that day.
+- The Commission reached Bombay on 3 February 1928, there was a countrywide hartal on that day.

 - Black flags were demonstrated with the slogan “Simon Go Back”.